TOS Mentoring Award

-The nomination period is from July 21 through November 15, 2020.
-The master nominator serves as the point of contact; all nominations must be submitted through the online system.
+The nomination period is July 1 – September 30, 2022.
+The lead nominator serves as the point of contact.
+All nominations must be submitted through the online submission system when it opens on June 1.

 When putting together the nomination package, please first review the following criteria that must be met for a nominee to be considered for selection for the Mentoring Award: